Rushabh-Runwal/Learning-AI-Agents/08-content-orchestration/README.md

-# Day 8: Content Orchestration Agent
+# Project 8: Content Orchestration Agent

 An AI-powered content orchestration agent built with **Google's Agent Development Kit (ADK) 1.16.0** that generates comprehensive educational content on any topic.